RateYourGov/RateYourGovApp/README.md

 - Create User Terms and Conditions, Privacy and Cookie Policy Templates
 - User Registration and secure login using User Names for the primary login using Microsoft Blazor OAuth EF technology included with the Blazor Web Server project template.
 - Registration Confirmation using unique email address which will also be required but not used to log in.
-- Create the functionality for users to change their email address.
 - Allow only users from the same country as the Server Application Configuration Settings to register and log in.
 - Allow only logged in users from the same country as the Server Configuration Settings to to create records for incidents, civil servants and government institutions.
 - Allow anonymous view only access to Website including Institution/Civil Servant/Incident search capabilities.